 Close-up of the red Rogue Fitness Licorice Rope with simple black plastic handles and no bearings system.

-Because the cable is made of relatively thick (5 millimeters) PVC, it’ll withstand use on concrete or asphalt better than a thinner coated wire cable.
+Because the cable is made of relatively thick (5 millimeters) PVC, it’ll withstand use on concrete or asphalt better than a thinner coated wire cable and earns 4 out of 5 for durability.
 PVC also holds up well to sunlight exposure, so no worries if your kiddo leaves their rope outside in the sun for a few days.

 Licorice Ropes weigh just over 3 ounces in total, and the handles have a small 0.6-inch diameter, which will be easy for kids to hold onto.
 They come in four different sizes (7, 8, 9, or 10 feet) and are color-coded for each length.
 With a price point of less than $9 each, you won’t be out much if your kid decides to destroy it, as kids do.